tbates/tbates.github.io/_posts/2001-06-20-container-Examples-organized.markdown

 <a  name="top"></a>

-<p style="text-align: center;">This is a gallery of example models.
-To learn about installing umx, or take a basic tutorial, start at the home page.</p>
+<p style="text-align: center;">This gallery will hold example models as we build them.
+To learn about installing umx, or take a basic tutorial, start at the [home page](https://tbates.github.io).</p>

 *note*: This page expresses the goal for umx's coverage of core copy-and-paste model templates.
 Goal deadline to have it completed by end 2021.